 - Inquire about the size that you would like made

 - Year: 2017

 - Edition: one-of-a-kind, made to order

 Created for the Scottsbluff Public School foundation.
 This piece represents the love of Learning and the grace and power that is instilled in those who take on the task.

 “Chamber Legacy” was created for the Steamboat Chamber of Commerce.
 It represents the three major industries of the valley , skiing, mining, and ranching, and the youthful vitality of the people that call Steamboat Springs their home.

-“Lullabies” was created for the Yampa Valley Medical Center.
-Inspired by the “Art Nouveau” movement, Sandy used the words of well known lullabies and a beautiful Spanish Lullaby- written by contemporary singer/songwriter, Ivan Rizo, to inspire the visual images that she created.
+“Lullabies” was created for UC Health/Yampa Valley Medical Center.
+Inspired by the “Art Nouveau” movement, Sandy used the words of well known lullabies as well as a beautiful Spanish lullaby written by contemporary singer/songwriter, Ivan Rizo, to inspire the visual images that she created.

 Day Chapel Cross